JDuchniewicz/website-hugo/content/posts/26-02-21-cpp-to-rust.md

 You may have noticed the `self` and `mut self` arguments to the functions of this class (yes I know, it is a *struct*) - these are the indicators that this is a *method* compared to ordinary *associated function* (you may know them as *static methods* from C++).

-Probably quite important design decision worth mentioning now is that I am storing the *x, y, z* components separately instead of an array - or [`Vec`] in Rust terms.
-But there is one small issue related to arrays in Rust - they are inherently immutable, and mutating them would require me to either wrap them in [`Cell`] or bring upon myself wrath of the Rust gods for using [`unsafe`] code where I can avoid it.
-So, not wanting to add the cost of the [`Cell`] wrapper I decided to have three separate fields.
+Probably quite important design decision worth mentioning now is that I am storing the *x, y, z* components separately instead of a static array of this form: `[1.0, 2.0, 3.0];`.
+You could do both and just benchmark it later, but remember that you cannot modify elements of this array without a `&mut`, you also cannot resize this array (treat it as a statically allocated C array with normal Rust ownership rules).
+If you need resizable arrays on the spot then look no further than a *vector* or [`Vec`] in Rust terms.
+There are some situation in which you need more than one mutable reference to an object.
+In these circumstances, wrap them in [`Cell`] or bring upon thyself wrath of the Rust gods for using [`unsafe`] code where it can be avoided.
+It is often just a matter of preference, and what is more optimal for you!

 This brings us to the most glaring difference - `operator`s or the lack thereof.
 Rust handles them via *traits* and requires to provide the `impl` block if one wishes to use them with custom types.
 Thus, we have types such as [`Add`], [`AddAssign`] and others, where all we as implementors have to do is provide the similarly named function implementation.